The ultimate guide to personalizing emails with behavioral targeting

 Automated post-purchase emails

-Post-purchase email automations are a must for one-to-one marketing, and various options exist.
+Post-purchase email automations are a must for one-to-one marketing.

-An email featuring a product tutorial is a fantastic example of behavioral targeting.
-Solo Stove even squeezed in related product recommendations to encourage more sales.
-Educational content — like how-tos and product care tips — communicates you have your customers’ best interests in mind.
+Aside from a product tutorial, the brand squeezed in related product recommendations.
+Educational content — like how-tos and product care tips — communicates that you have your customers’ interests in mind.

 Other ideas for automating the customer journey, post-purchase, include: